Seismo-electromagnetics: QuakeFinder and Freund physics

-However, insofar as a verifiable prediction would require a publicly-stated announcement of the location, time, and size of an impending event before its occurrence, neither Quakefinder nor Heraud have yet verifiably predicted an earthquake, much less issued multiple predictions of the type that might be objectively testable for statistical significance.
+However, insofar as a verifiable prediction would require a publicly stated announcement of the location, time, and size of an impending event before its occurrence, neither QuakeFinder nor Dr. Heraud verifiably predicted an earthquake, nor issued multiple predictions of the type that might be objectively testable for statistical significance.

 Current research suggests it's dissolved gases that come out of solution when de-pressurized and then ionize to generate the electrical signatures.

 Corralitos anomaly

-In the month prior to the 1989 Loma Prieta earthquake measurements of the earth's magnetic field at ultra-low frequencies by a magnetometer in Corralitos, California, just 7 km from the epicenter of the impending earthquake, started showing anomalous increases in amplitude.
+In the month prior to the 1989 Loma Prieta earthquake measurements of the Earth's magnetic field at ultra-low frequencies by a magnetometer in Corralitos, California, just 7 km from the epicenter of the impending earthquake, started showing anomalous increases in amplitude.
 Just three hours before the quake the measurements soared to about thirty times greater than normal, with amplitudes tapering off after the quake.
 Such amplitudes had not been seen in two years of operation, nor in a similar instrument located 54 km away.
 To many people such apparent locality in time and space suggested an association with the earthquake.

 Additional magnetometers were subsequently deployed across northern and southern California, but after ten years, and several large earthquakes, similar signals have not been observed.
 More recent studies have cast doubt on the connection, attributing the Corralitos signals to either unrelated magnetic disturbance or, even more simply, to sensor-system malfunction.

 Study of the closely monitored 2004 Parkfield earthquake found no evidence of precursory electromagnetic signals of any type.